gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

-Cosi is an extremely cross-platform Javascript native runtime in the form of a C library and interpreter with no dependancies.
-Powered by the [MuJS](https://mujs.com) Javascript (ES5) engine, Cosi provides an interface to most of the ISO C standard API.
-All of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
+Cosi is a cross-platform Javascript native runtime in the form of a C library and interpreter.
+Interface with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
+Powered by the [MuJS](https://mujs.com) Javascript (ES5) engine.

 ## Installation

 Cosi requires no installation.
-For simple projects just #include "cosi.c" and compile.
-(Note, if compiling multiple modules separately, you will need to #include "cosi.h" instead and also #define cosi_standard_linkage in order to prevent linker errors.)
+For simple projects simply #include "cosi.c" and compile.
+Otherwise just #define cosi_standard_linkage and #include "cosi.h".

 ## Command Line Interpreter